Models¶

 size_bytes: int | None

-status: AssetFileStatus # pending, uploaded, failed
+status: AssetFileStatus # pending, multipart_initiated, processing, uploaded, failed

 youtube_video_id: str | None # For metadata display (source tracking)